open/close all folders

-- Also, the end of the previous stage, Bowser's Keep, was made of three other bosses: Magikoopa (Kamek), Boomer, and Exor.
-And there was a chance the fight a Boss in Mook Clothing, Chester, right before the Magikoopa.
+- Also, the end of Bowser's Keep is made of three other bosses: Magikoopa (Kamek), Boomer, and Exor.
+And there is a chance the fight a Boss in Mook Clothing, Chester, right before the Magikoopa.
 You're not given a chance to heal in-between Boomer and Exor either.

-- Paper Mario: The Thousand-Year Door's Palace of Shadow contains boss fights against Dark Bones (more of an Elite Mook really; appears twice during the dungeon), Gloomtail, the Shadow Sirens (and Doopliss), Grodus, Bowser and Kammy together, and The Shadow Queen.
+- Paper Mario: The Thousand-Year Door's Palace of Shadow contains boss fights against Dark Bones (more of an Elite Mook really; appears twice during the dungeon), Gloomtail, the Shadow Sirens (and Doopliss), Grodus, Bowser and Kammy together, and the three forms of the Shadow Queen.

-- Mario & Luigi: Superstar Saga has a separate boss fight for each of the seven Koopalings in Bowser's Castle, followed by Fawful, Bowletta, and the Essence of Cackletta.
+- Mario & Luigi: Superstar Saga has a separate boss fight for each of the seven Koopalings in Bowser's Castle, followed by Fawful, Bowletta, and Cackletta's spirit.

 - Castle Bleck in Super Paper Mario is divided into four sub-chapters, each of which ends in boss fight: O'Chunks, Mimi, Dimentio, and Count Bleck, respectively.
 After Bleck's defeat is the Super Dimentio fight.

-- The end of Mario & Luigi: Partners in Time features a minigame fight with the Shroob Mothership, then normal boss fight with Princess Shroob, then her older sister, and then said sister's One-Winged Angel form.
-THEN there's a Post Final Boss, Shrowser, after that.
+- The end of Mario & Luigi: Partners in Time features a minigame fight with the Shroob Mothership, then the boss fight with Princess Shroob, then her older sister, and then said sister's One-Winged Angel form.
+THEN there's a Post-Final Boss, Shrowser, after that.

 - The repurposed Peach's Castle in Mario & Luigi: Bowser's Inside Story holds Junker, Blizzard Midbus, Dark Star, Super Peach's Castle, Dark Fawful, Dark Bowser, and the Dark Star Core.
 Starting with the Dark Star, the only plot events are these boss fights and the buildup for them, and if you just go right for these bosses and do nothing else, there won't even be any regular enemies.